apache/cordova-docs/www/_posts/2023-07-10-cordova-ios-7.0.0.md

     This will help ensure that debug and release files are never mixed up in the same directory and improves support for macOS `maccatalyst` builds.

-* **Node Support**
+* **Update supported NodeJS versions**

-    We have dropped support for Node 14.x and increase the minimum Node requirement to greater than or equal to 16.13.0.
+    We have dropped support for NodeJS 14.x and increase the minimum NodeJS requirement to greater than or equal to 16.13.0.

 * **Dropped Platform Binaries**